shc2012/shc2012/README.md

 - 📫 email to me at shc20122024@outlook.com
 - 😄 Pronouns: code is fun
 - ⚡ Fun fact: Compile a new program
+- You can learn about me at https://shc2012.github.io/shcweb/
 <!---
 shc2012/shc2012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.